ko9x/fiveThreeOne/src/README.md

 * Implement the weight select portion
     * I want the buttons to become disabled once the weight has been stored and stay disabled when you return to the page
     * the page should refresh when you clear the selected weights or the ORMs
+* add default data so the user knows what to do and so the display doesnt say "val ?"